Fictioknox/Coffee_sales_-analysis/README.md

 **Locations:** Multiple stores across different areas, giving us a sense of regional performance. <br>

 This rich data set is a goldmine for uncovering patterns in customer behavior and store efficiency.

+## 3. 🔧 Challenges Faced
+Here are some challenges I tackled:

+**Editing Formats:** Standardizing date and time formats to make sure everything was in sync.<br>
+**Handling Missing Values:** Like finding a misplaced sugar packet, we filled the gaps where needed, but some data had to be tossed out (because bad data leads to bad brews).<br>
+**Data Cleaning:** We removed any duplicates and irrelevant info to ensure we were working with clean, high-quality data—just like a well-brewed cup of coffee.<br>